The Science of Puzzle Benefits — Research Explained

 Processing Speed

-Timed puzzle games improve how quickly your brain processes information and responds to stimuli.
-The ACTIVE study found lasting improvements.
+Timed puzzle games improve the speed at which your brain processes incoming information and translates it into decisions or actions.
+The ACTIVE study found processing speed improvements lasting 10+ years.

 Source: JAMA Internal Medicine